 Check all heat shields are in place .

-Some modern vehicles have alternators with dynamic electronically controlled output which is affected by the embedded software in the vehicle engine control computer.
-These require special equipment to test and verify as output
+Many modern vehicles have 'smart' alternators with dynamic electronically controlled output affected by embedded software in the vehicle engine control computer or battery management system.

 Excess drive belt tension